elifesciences/tech-team/README.md

 # tech-team
-Everything about the tech team, from ADR to (possibly) post-mortems
+Everything about the tech team, from team-wide [ADR](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions) that do not fit into single projects, to (possibly) post-mortems.